EXCLUSIVE: Classic Legends Is Developing A Mid-sized Twin-cylinder Engine Platform

 Likely to take on the upcoming 750 cc Royal Enfields.

-In an exclusive interview with Acko Drive, Anupam Thareja, co-founder of Classic Legends, shared a scoop regarding the future engine strategies being considered.
-Amongst them all, a mid-sized twin-cylinder engine platform is in the works.
-However, there is no clear timeline or cubic capacity details shared yet.
+In an exclusive interview with ACKO Drive, Anupam Thareja, co-founder of Classic Legends, shared a scoop regarding the future engine strategies it is considering.
+Most interestingly, a mid-sized twin-cylinder engine platform is in the works.
+However, there is no clear timeline yet, and no details about its cubic capacity have been shared.

-“We have many more engine strategies (in the pipeline).
+“We have many more engine strategies [in the pipeline].
 We have a 650.
-We have a mid-size twin,” said Thareja to Acko Drive.
-But he quickly followed it up with, “Do we put it (into a motorcycle)?
-Have people experienced this beauty (referring to the new Yezdi Roadster with its 334 cc Alpha-2 engine)?
-I don’t think so.”
+We have a mid-size twin,” Thareja said to ACKO Drive.
+He then quickly followed up, saying “Do we put it [into a motorcycle]?
+Have people experienced this beauty?
+I don't think so", referring to the new Yezdi Roadster with its 334 cc Alpha-2 engine.

-If there is a plan for the twin-cylinder engine, it should be in the 700-750 cc segment.
-Considering Classic Legends likes to show off its modernness as much as its heritage, expect this upcoming motor to be liquid-cooled and hopefully, with electronic riding aids.
-Royal Enfield is also developing a 750 cc engine platform, which is derived from the current 650s, but these will not be as technologically advanced, featuring air-/oil-cooling and perhaps no riding aids.
+Such a twin-cylinder engine should be in the 700-750 cc segment.
+Considering Classic Legends likes to show off its modernity as much as its heritage, we expect this upcoming motor to be liquid-cooled, and hopefully, with electronic riding aids.
+Royal Enfield is also developing a 750 cc engine platform, which is derived from the current 650s, but these will not be as technologically advanced, featuring air/oil cooling and perhaps no riding aids.

-While Thareja has shied away from giving us a timeline, we think that the twin-cylinder bikes from Classic Legends will likely arrive in either late-2026 or early-2027.
+While Thareja has shied away from giving us a timeline, we think twin-cylinder bikes from Classic Legends are likely to be launched in either late 2026 or early 2027.

 AckoDriveTag IconTags